processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 ## Connecting and using MPR121 capacitive touch sensor

 {{< figure src="mpr121-inputs-cropped.png" link="mpr121-inputs-cropped.png" title="Connecting MPR121 breakout board to a Raspberry Pi" >}}

+{{% message type="focus" title="Tips on what to use for the Electrodes" %}}
+What can you use to make electrodes?
+Basically anything that conducts electricity to some degree is a good candidate.
+Here's a list of some things you can try with MPR121 sensor:

+- Wires
+- Printed Circuit Boards
+- Copper foil
+- Conductive tape
+- Conductive thread
+- Conductive fabric
+- Conductive 3D printer filament(!)
+- Fruit
+- Vegetables
+- Salt water
+- Tap water
+{{% /message %}}

 First sketch - piano with i2c MPR sensor, but without sound